gislab-npo/gislab/README.md

 always good idea to umount it before shutting down GIS.lab server.
 If forgotten try to umount it with '-fl' options.

-### Built-in automatic WMS Viewer viewer
+### Built-in WebGIS application
-One of the nice features of GIS.lab is WMS Viewer application which is automatically generated for each user's QGIS project.
+One of the nice features of GIS.lab is a build-in WebGIS application which is automatically generated for each user's QGIS project.
 Simply save a QGIS project and all file data to '~/Share/<USERNAME>' directory with setting these required configuration:
  * use relative paths (File > Project Properties > General > Save paths).
 The safest way is to save Your data and project